 Powder Baskets – Two 100mm wide baskets that come in gray or black.
-19 grams (0.7 ounces) each.
+18 grams each.

 Compact Powder Baskets – Cutouts help prevent the basket from pushing the tip out of the snow.
-18g.
+16g.

 Freeride Baskets – Slightly slimmer for going faster, the 75mm baskets are sold in pairs.
 12g each.

-Helios Baskets - Lightweight baskets with a hooked points to help articulate buckles and climbing blocks.
+Helio Baskets - Lightweight baskets with hooked points to help articulate buckles and climbing blocks.
 Note these only work with Helio poles.
 16g each

 Not too much to say on something as simple as a pole basket.
 Nice that BD provides a few options.
 They do wear out over several seasons but hey, that's why you can buy them here.